Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

 #### Basic:

-Basic is know as the computer language of the 1980's has it's origins in 1960s.
-Basic was the fundamental software on all home computers of the time.
+Basic or Beginner's All-Purpose Symbolic Instruction Code is know as the computer language of the 1980's.

-It uses line numbers seperated by 10s.
-20 and then on.
-These computers didn't have word processors or text editors.
+Basic is a general-purpose, high-level programming language and has it's origins in 1960's and was developed by Dartmouth mathematicians as a teaching tool for undergraduates.

+Basic took on a new life in 1975 when Microsoft wrote a version of basic for The Altair personal computer.
+Later this version was adopted by Apple and IBM's DOS.

+The craze at the time was books with instructions to program simple games and programs from scratch.
+Basic begins every line of code with a line number beginning at 10 and moving up in 10's from there.
+These computers didn't have word processors or text editors so it was hard to go back and edit lines so you had to be very careful with your input.

+Basics inherit simplicity was one of it's greatest strengths.
+Following along with a book you could have a working version of hangman running on your home PC within an hour with no previous experience with the language.

+Unfortunately this was also it's most major limitation.

 ## 7: Identify TWO ethical issues from the areas below and discuss the extent to which an IT professional is ethically responsible in terms of the issue.